 Chapter 14: Semiconductor Electronics: Materials, Devices and Simple Circuits

-Semiconductor diode - I-V characteristics in forward and reverse bias, diode as a rectifier;
+Semiconductor diode - I-V characteristics in forward and reverse bias, application of junction diode -diode as a rectifier.